Landlock: unprivileged access control

 allowed_access

-Bitmask of allowed access network for a port (cf. Network flags).
+Bitmask of allowed network actions for a port (cf. Network flags).

 port